raxvan/process-thread/README.md

 ## Instruments:

-- `web` simple http server that allows web control of a queue
+- `web` simple http server that allows web control of a queue.

 ### Dependencies: